How To Plant Nelumbo Lotus

 Nelumbo Lotus Plain Pots

 - Pots.
 Select a round pot without holes.
 A nursery pot or a decorative pot with straight sides is best.
-The diameter of the pot is determined by the size of the lotus.
-A small or dwarf lotus needs a pot with a diameter less than 15″, medium sized lotus needs 18-30″, and a large plant will require 24-48″, or larger.
-You may need to improvise on larger sizes like we did.
-In the photos above, the “decorative” pots are actually old aerator tanks we cut down.
+The diameter of the pot is determined by the size of the lotus

 - Top soil.
 Not potting soil.
-The ideal soil will contain some clay but that’s not readily available in our part of Florida so, for larger plants, we add a handful of pottery clay to the top soil.
+The ideal soil will contain some clay but that’s not always available.
+Adding some potters clay works..

 - Fertilizer.
 We like to use a 6 month slow release granular fertilizer with a 14-5-14 ratio.
-Another readily available slow release fertilizer is "Dynamite" with a different ratio but it too works well.
-Too much nitrogen can burn the leaves, so if leaves turn yellow pour out the water and add more non-chlorinated water to dilute the nitrogen in the pot.
+Another readily available slow release fertilizer is “Dynamite” in a red bottle with a 15-15-15 ratio.
+Too much nitrogen can burn the leaves.
+If the leaves turn yellow pour out the water and add more non-chlorinated water to dilute the nitrogen in the pot.

 - A small piece of flagstone.